Suit Lapels Explained: Types, Styles & How to Choose in Bangkok (2025 Guide) edited 2026

 3. The Three Main Types of Suit Lapels

-Specifically Every jacket lapel falls into one of three categorie: notch, peak, or shawl.
+Specifically Every jacket lapel falls into one of three categories: notch, peak, or shawl.
 Let’s explore each in detail.

 3.1 The Notch Lapel